sperka/node-sshclient/Readme.md

 ## Running tests

-To run the tests, simply run:
+To run automated tests, simply run:

 	$ make test

+To run tests manually, see `Makefile` (and don't forget to set --timeout 10000)

+	$ mocha test/ssh.js --timeout 10000

 _Note_: set the `hostname` variable to your server's hostname to succeed with the tests.